Home

 If you have questions or concerns then it might be useful to take a look at our Crete Property Frequently Asked Questions FAQ too.

-We have experienced a lot of talk about Greek "Bureaucracy" and lawyers and other officials operating under so called "Greek Time", but our experience in buying and selling in Crete was not that far removed from such experience in the UK for example.
+We have experienced a lot of talk about Greek "Bureaucracy" and lawyers and other officials operating under so called "Greek Time", but buying and selling in Crete is not that far removed from such experiences in the UK for example.

 The Bureaucratic process can be equally bad in the UK.
-UK lawyers also do things at their own pace and prioritise things their way, just as they do in Greece - I know because I have performed legal conveyancing in England on domestic property.
+UK lawyers also do things at their own pace and prioritise things their way, just as they do in Greece.

 Check out our Finance Section for the options available to raise finance to fund your Crete property.

-Bear in mind that there are significant differences between buying in Crete and buying property in the UK.
+Bear in mind that there are significant differences between buying Crete property and buying property in the UK.

 Buyers can expect to pay up to an additional 15% on the purchase price to cover all costs and fees.
 This is a significant cost and more than you would pay in the UK.
 These costs and fees will include Registration, purchase tax, notary and legal fees, in total all averaging 12% - 15% of the total sale price.